ahmedfgad/GeneticAlgorithmPython/docs/source/pygad.md

 mutation_percent_genes = 10
 ```

-### The `on_generation` Parameter
+#### The `on_generation` Parameter

-An optional parameter named `on_generation` is supported which allows the user to call a function (with a single parameter) after each generation.
-Here is a simple function that just prints the current generation number and the fitness value of the best solution in the current generation.
-The `generations_completed` attribute of the GA class returns the number of the last completed generation.
+The optional `on_generation` parameter lets you call a function (with a single parameter) after each generation.
+Here is a simple function that prints the current generation number and the fitness value of the best solution in the current generation.
+The `generations_completed` attribute of the `GA` class returns the number of the last completed generation.

 ```python
 def on_gen(ga_instance):